-an example in which a thumbnail i saw of the subject's face on the V2 website was filtered through the memory of a brief conversation with the subject at the V2 christmas party. this re-materialized into an unexpected meeting at the warung mini, a roti and sauto soup restaurant in rotterdam, followed by a somewhat confusing email exchange2
+an example in which a thumbnail i saw of the subject's face on the V2 website was filtered through the memory of a brief conversation with the subject at the V2 christmas party. this re-materialized into an unexpected meeting at the warung mini, a roti and sauto soup restaurant in rotterdam, followed by a somewhat confusing email exchange2 make to aledelg, bcc: ayanna show details Feb 25 (10 days ago)

-☆ Inge Hoonte to a show details Feb 25 (10 days ago) ← Reply ▼ <ramble> Haha, hi A I have a bit of a funny story.
+Haha, hi Alessandro, I have a bit of a funny story.
 I was browsing the V2 site yesterday, looking at some projects from Michelle Teran, clicking on links, getting to other sites.
 Recognized your thumbnail face from a V2 party I was at back in December.
-Scoped out some of your work, and then I went for lunch with L at the Warung Mini and low and behold, run into you and E there Mix of typical Cyber & small town Rotterdam PZI-V2 moment, not that odd cause it's the best roti in the vicinity, but sort of odd at the same time cause I don't really know you.</ramble> Anyway, to make it more complex I sent your grandma's laptop (?) picture to a friend of mine in Houston who I thought would appreciate the photo and she replied to your address soooooo just figured I'd say Hi more properly to make this more, and less weird.
-Greetings, see you around, Inge <end of="" ramble=""></end> ☆ A to me show details Mar 2 (5 days ago) ← Reply Hi Inge! yes, this is a real funny story, hahhaa, I received a mail from your friend, and was funny.
-But funnier is this connection V2 - internet - warung mini , hihhii. happy to hear from you about my pictures, and very glad that the "eCard" function really works.
-See you soon!
-May be in the best Saoto Soup in Rotterdam. have a nice day!
-A
+Scoped out some of your work, and then I went for lunch with Leslie at the Warung Mini and low and behold, run into you and Evo there...
+Mix of typical Cyber & small town Rotterdam PZI-V2 moment, not that odd cause it's the best roti in the vicinity, but sort of odd at the same time cause I don't really know you.

+Anyway, to make it more complex I sent your grandma's laptop (?) picture to a friend of mine in Houston who I thought would appreciate the photo and she replied to your address... soooooo just figured I'd say Hi more properly to make this more, and less weird.

+Greetings, see you around, Inge <end of ramble/>